Interest-bearing accounts

 - Configure a flexible plan to accrue interest according to your needs.

-- Configure integration with your core banking system to import daily account balances.
+- Configure integration with your core banking system.

 Common configuration parameters